kedacore/keda/CREATE-NEW-SCALER.md

 ## Developing a scaler

-In order to developer a scaler, a developer should do the following:
+In order to develop a scaler, a developer should do the following:
 1. Download KEDA's code
 2. Define the main pieces of data that you expect the user to supply so the scaler runs properly.
 For example, if your scaler needs to connect to an external source based on a connection string, you expect the user to supply this connection string in the configuration within the ScaledObject under `trigger`.
 This data will be passed to your constructing function as map[string]string.
 2. Create the new scaler struct under the `pkg/scalers` folder.